quote.gif

 Earlier collagen type fillers were derived from cattle hides and were degraded relatively quickly (about 3 months) by the human body due to their "foreign" nature.
 Although still used by some injectors, these have been largely replaced by the much improved newer hylaronic type fillers (eg Restylane) since the mid 90's.

 Restylane is said to last on average approximately 9 months.
-However it can be shorter and it can be much longer.
-Extreme examples of this would be a first time treatment on a very tight or broken down lip, where it would most likely be advantageous to do a one off repeat top up treatment within 3-4 months.
+However it can be shorter, but often it can be much longer.
+Extreme examples of this would be a first time treatment on a very tight or broken down lip, where it would most likely be advantageous to do a repeat top up treatment within 3-4 months following the first treatment.
 In these cases, the initial recoil and mechanical stress placed on the first treatment filler is very high, with the subsequent lift being somewhat shortened or compromised (not disappeared though).
 However, as the lift settles, a second stage and perhaps nicer lift can be achieved and this will tend to last much longer.
 I have found it advantageous sometimes to stage treatments in this sort of way and virtually never have I needed or wished to use more than one tube of filler at a time.
-I believe this can also be an advantage to the patient, in that staging the treatments over time can allow for changes to be performed in a subtly stepwise manner, avoiding the anguish of sudden and markedly noticeable change.
+I have seen and heard of cases where multiple tubes of filler had been used in the one session, creating probable pressure swelling, inflammation, and even more severe reactions.
+These problems were not the fault of the filler, but rather, the fault of the injector.
+I believe staging can also be an advantage to the patient, in that staging the treatments over time can allow for changes to be performed in a subtly stepwise manner, avoiding the anguish of sudden and markedly noticeable change.
 The other extreme example of Restylane filler longevity, is a lady on whom I did a single treatment to the wrinkles on her top lip area.
 This women returned 5 years later, not having had any further treatments, and still looking better than she did and obviously very pleased with the treatment.
 In this example, the superficial depth of placement (see above) was critical and one of the determining factors.

 What about the longer lasting permanent fillers?